CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 Similarly to the Auto-fill, a student would enter a new "mode" that would allow them to select up to 8 courses, being able to add them and remove them.
 After the courses have been confirmed by the student, the function will create a random schedule with all of the selected courses.
 In addition, the randomizer would ensure to prevent any conflicts, such as privledge periods during lunch or no available classes.
 The randomizer, like the autof-fill, should prioritize filling in core classes over electives and off periods.

 ### Design
+Create a function, randomScheduleGenerator, which creates a random valid schedule, overriding all current schedule positions

+*PUT method
+*no parameters necessary
+*the body would be the userID/email of the user for identification of the right schedule and course pool -> {"email" : "ben-dover@student.allenisd.org"}
+*the status code would be "200 OK"
+*Possible errors: "409 Conflict" which could occur if none of the courses in the course pool can make a schedule

 ### QA
 Classes should be randomly selected but still follow the rules of: